News From The Frontier: John Berkey; Elvis; Twilight Zone [The Film Frontier blog]

 The mailboxes promote http://www.uspsjedimaster.com, which promises a major announcement on March 28 about a collaborative project between the postal service and Lucasfilm.

-I don’t think I’m going very far out on a limb here by saying to expect the announcement to include a Star Wars stamp or set of stamps.
-After all, entertainment stamps tend to be huge profit-makers for the postal service since collectors often save rather than use them.
+I don’t think I’m going very far out on a limb here by predicting the announcement will include a Star Wars stamp or set of stamps.
+After all, entertainment stamps tend to be huge profit-makers for the postal service since they often are saved by collectors rather than actually used.

 A 1993 stamp featuring Elvis Presley remains the most popular US stamp of all time.
 Other popular entertainment stamps include last year’s DC Comics Superheroes set and various Walt Disney stamps.